Channels are zombies, not corpses.

 Digital radio hasn’t fundamentally changed what radio is.
 The technology has simply proliferated and eased access to it, and with great effect.
 The major social media channels – post Cambridge Analytica and with declining user engagement on core platforms – are still trying to work out which parts of their technologies, offerings, and behaviours to evolve or cauterise.
 Because they are so engrained in our lives now that, while still relatively new, they probably won’t completely die.
 What’s much more likely is that they will become a Frankenstein’s monster version of themselves in years to come.
 And we will hardly have noticed.
 Exhibit G:

-Bandersnatch – from the hauntingly prophetic Black Mirror series, allows the viewer to choose the protagonist’s fate by choosing one of two paths at key moments in the story – is about as wonky and untraditional as you can get.
+Bandersnatch – from the hauntingly prophetic Black Mirror series, allows the viewer to choose the protagonist’s fate by choosing one of two paths at key moments in the story – is about as wonky and nontraditional as you can get.
 Honda’s The Other Side (W+K), and Al Jazeera’s Pirate Fishing brilliantly toyed with a similar concept several years before it.

 The reward?
 I for one was totally engrossed, even switching my iPhone OFF to ensure I didn’t miss any clues or detail.
 No doubt some boffin over at Netflix will have worked-out some scarily complex (possibly useless) ‘Return on Engagement’ metric for their content.
 And having gone back into the story several times to explore different narrative paths and uncover four alternate endings, I’ve made that algorithm beg for mercy.

 All of this resurfaces an old lesson about innovation; that it is a two-way street.
 Yes, the onus is on producers, brands, and advertisers to think more innovatively about how they tell and sell.
 We agencies and brands hear a lot about that.